openclimatefix/nowcasting-metrics/README.md

 `((pred_{t+1 hour} - pred_{t}) - (true_{t+1 hour} - true_{t}))` for each individual forecast run.
 We calculate the 0, 1 and 2 hour ramp rate.
 The 0 hour ramp rate looks at values at 0 and 1 hour from each forecast.

+### Probabilistic

+- We look at the average pinball loss and the average exceedance for plevels 10 and 90.
+- This for `PVnet` and `National_xg`
+- We look at different forecast horizons for this metric

 ## Tests
 ### Local pytest